-Needless to say, in 2019, content marketing is still on the rise, and it's hardly going to change any time soon.
-Although guest blogging requires time and effort, it will definitely pay off with links, visibility, new audience, and relevant traffic.
+Needless to say, in 2020, content marketing is still on the rise, and it's hardly going to change any time soon.
+Although guest blogging requires time and effort, it will definitely pay off with links, visibility, a new audience, and relevant traffic.
 But first and foremost, quality guest blogging starts with searching for relevant opportunities.
-And with LinkAssistant on your side, this task can be accomplished in almost no time at all— just pick a corresponding search method.
+And with LinkAssistant on your side, this task can be accomplished in almost no time at all— just pick a search method.

 Since we're talking about local link building here, it's only right to hunt for some local blogs.
 To do that, we need to set up a custom search engine so that the tool only collects blogs in your geographical area.